-The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in the Dallas Fort-Worth (DFW) Metroplex who indicated, in the 2020 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of Whites and American Indians that came in contact with the police was the same or lower than the percentage of White and American Indian households in the Dallas Fort-Worth (DFW) Metroplex that claimed, in the 2020 census, to have access to vehicles.
-The opposite was true of Blacks, Hispanics and Asians.
-That is, a higher percentage of Blacks, Hispanics and Asians came in contact with the police than the percentage of Black, Hispanic and Asian households in the Dallas Fort-Worth (DFW) Metroplex that claimed, in the 2020 census, to have access to vehicles.
-It should be noted that the percentage difference among Asian contacts with households is of less than 3%; thus, deemed by some as being statistically insignificant.
+A comprehensive analysis of the motor vehicle contacts made in 2023 to the census data relevant to the number of "households" in DFW who indicated in the 2020 census that they had access to vehicles, produced interesting findings.
+Specifically, the percentage of Whites and American Indians who came in contact with police was the same or lower than the percentage of White and American Indian households in DFW that claimed in the last census to have access to vehicles.
+The opposite was true of Blacks, Hispanics, and Asians.
+That is, a higher percentage of Blacks, Hispanics, and Asians came in contact with police than the percentage of Black, Hispanic, and Asian households in DFW that claimed in the last census to have access to vehicles.
+It should be noted that the percentage difference among Asian contacts with households is of less than 3%; thus, deemed by some as statistically insignificant.

-The analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of Blacks.
-This was followed by Hispanics.
-This means that among all searches performed in 2021, the most significant percentage of these that resulted in contraband was among Blacks.
-The lowest contraband hit rate was among Whites.
+The comprehensive analysis of the searches resulting in contraband shows that the most significant contraband hit rate is of American Indians.
+This was followed by Blacks and Hispanics.
+This means that among all searches performed in 2023, the most significant percentage of these that resulted in contraband was among American Indians.
+The lowest contraband hit rate was among Whites and Asians.